 These teams paid big money to high profile players with the hope that they would help their team to a championship, but all they got in return was regret.
 Today, I name each NFC West squad's worst free agency pickup.

 In 2007, Clements signed with the San Francisco 49ers on an eight-year contract worth $80 million with $22 million guaranteed.
 He became part of a revamped secondary that finished 27th in passing yards in 2006.
-In 1994, the 49ers struck gold by signing Deion Sanders and would end up help San Francisco win Super Bowl XXIX.
+In 1994, the 49ers struck gold by signing Deion Sanders and would end up helping San Francisco win Super Bowl XXIX.
 Clements was no Deion Sanders.
-In four seasons with the team, he managed just 10 interceptions and 40 pass defended.
+In four seasons with the team, he managed just 10 interceptions and 40 passes defended.
 He was a solid cornerback, but he wasn't worth elite corner money.
 Clements was released in 2011 and played two more seasons with Cincinnati before retiring in 2013.

 In 2012, Flynn signed with the Seattle Seahawks on a three-year deal worth $20.5 million with $9 million guaranteed.
 Seattle expected him to be the starter having learned under Rodgers.
-However, he would lose the starting role to third round rookie Russell Wilson.
+However, he would lose the starting role to third-round rookie Russell Wilson.
 He threw just nine passes in his only season with the Seahawks before being traded to Oakland in 2013.
-That averages out to a $1 million per pass.
-Flynn would spend the next three seasons between six different teams before retiring in 2016 while Russell Wilson would help Seattle to a Super Bowl XLVIII victory and has become one of the premier quarterbacks of today.
+That averages out to $1 million per pass.
+Flynn would spend the next three seasons between six different teams before retiring in 2016 while Russell Wilson would help Seattle to a Super Bowl XLVIII victory and has become one of the premier quarterbacks today.

 Kelley Marks from Sacramento, California on July 13, 2019:

 I'm not surprised Drew Bennett was a bust for the Rams, because I have absolutely no recollection of him.
 Whatever, ya know?
 Thanks for writing something about the Rams.
 Later!...